NeocortexCodeLovers/neo-pager/README.md

 ```

-##HINT 3:
+##How to create Pager
-To create the pager you do it like this: (by HINT 1 html structure)
+To create the pager you do it like this: (by the first html example structure)
 ```
 // without all default options
 $("#pager-holder").neo_pager();